Matsemann/mDjiController/README.md

  - Currently confirmed working controllers: DJI Phantom 2
  - For Mavic Mini or a Python interface, take a look at [justin97530/miniDjiController](https://github.com/justin97530/miniDjiController)
  - For DJI Mini 2 or a Python interface, take a look at [usatenko/DjiMini2RCasJoystick](https://github.com/usatenko/DjiMini2RCasJoystick)
+ - For DJI Phantom 3 take a look at [mishavoloshchuk/mDjiController](https://github.com/mishavoloshchuk/mDjiController)
 -----------------------------------------------------------------------------